-Tori Dean is a Tennessee native who moved to central Missouri shortly after graduating from the University of Tennessee at Martin with her Bachelor’s Degree in Plant and Soil Science.
+Tori Dean is a graduate from the University of Tennessee at Martin with her Bachelor’s Degree in Plant and Soil Science.
 While in college, she interned for Dupont Pioneer and WinField United where she was assisted with small- and large-scale conventional farming trials that focused on increased yields.

 Tori began her career working for an ag tech company that was trying to incorporate biologicals/soil amendments to row crops operations.
 But the ag business model of increasing inputs in pursuit of chasing yields “Just didn’t feel right to me,” she says.